 Since teachers are often asked by students about Chinese synonyms, it is important to have a book showing an analysis of the similarities and differences between synonyms and near synonyms.
 There are 1718 pairs (among which there are 80 groups of 3 words) of commonly used Chinese words and expressions that foreign students often misuse, such as ‘办法-方法’, ‘向-对’, ‘过-了’, ‘突然-忽然’, ‘会-能’, ‘正，在-正在’, etc(Can you include pinyin and a translation of what these words mean?).
 Chinese people do not have problems with these words and expressions but foreigners are often confused and frustrated by them.
 Only after they understand the similarities and differences between these words and expressions do learners see a road ahead.

 Chinese Characters: A Systematic Approach gives an essential introduction to the formation of characters, their history, structure and unique qualities.
-This deepens the student’s understanding of the world of Chinese characters, helping to them to master the correct method of study.
+This deepens the student’s understanding of the world of Chinese characters, helping them to master the correct method of study.
+Still feel it is too hard to learn Chinese by yourself?
+Register and book a free trial now and let our teachers help you now!